bitstadium/HockeySDK-Android/README.md

   CrashManager.register(context, APP_ID, new MyCustomCrashManagerListener());
 ```

-Where APP_ID is your HockeyApp app identifier and `MyCustomCrashManagerListener` is a class extending `CrashManagerListener` or an anonymous class.

 #### 4.2.1 Autosend crash reports
 Crashes are usually sent the next time the app starts.
 If your custom crash manager listener returns `true` for `shouldAutoUploadCrashes()`, crashes will be sent without any user interaction, otherwise a dialog will appear allowing the user to decide whether they want to send the report or not.

 ```java